Highly available SQLite cluster with embedded NATS JetStream.

 7. Cross-shard Queries

-Use the SQL optimizer hint /*+ db=<regex> */ to select which shard databases should participate in the query.
-For example:
+Use the optimizer hint /*+ db=<regex> */ to select participating databases:

 SELECT id, name /*+ db=.* */ FROM users;

-- Discover database IDs with:
+- Discover database IDs with

 8. Transaction Operations